 Away from the square, there didn't seem to be much of a town.
 We drove maybe half a mile on a curbless, pitted strip of asphalt apparently unrelated to the sporadic buildings in its vicinity, some of which might have been houses.
 After we turned right at a small church with a big graveyard, signs of habitation disappeared entirely except for a big white house up ahead on the right.

 The Amazon stopped to let a car coming toward us exit the narrow gravel driveway before turning in.
 There was a young woman at the wheel, too busy keeping her beige four-door out of the ditch to acknowledge us.
 The Amazon glanced her way with a frown, and I felt a little zap of something come off her.
 It didn't last long enough for me to classify.

-We parked on a bare patch of dirt under a low-hanging tree, and I followed her up onto a long screened porch facing the driveway.
+We parked on a bare patch of dirt under a low-hanging tree, and I followed the Amazon up onto a long screened porch facing the driveway.
 She unlocked a door and flipped on the lights, illuminating an antique kitchen with a Formica dinette against the wall, between two tall windows.

 "I've gotta go deal with this fire situation," she said, twisting a brass skeleton key off her ring and handing it to me.
 "I'll come by in the morning so we can get each other up to speed.
 Call me on my cell if anything needs attention before then."
 She scribbled on the back of a card with a green ballpoint.
 I took it, and she disappeared down the porch steps.